 The assassination of James I was a planned, coordinated and brutal killing carried out in a confined space that left the king with no escape.
 The forensic reconstruction shows a combination of political conspiracy, architectural vulnerability and tragic coincidence.
 The blocked tunnel, the compromised security and the presence of an insider all contributed to the success of the plot.

-Why was James I targeted?
+FAQ 1: Why was James I of Scotland assassinated in 1437?

 Part of: The Stuart Dynasty, Exile, Devotion, Memory